How to Keep Kids Safe on YouTube in 2024: Complete Guide

 Quick summary of the best parental control apps for keeping kids safe on YouTube:

-• 1. 🥇Qustodio — Best parental control app for keeping your kids safe on YouTube by monitoring searches.
+• 1. 🥇Qustodio — Best parental controls to keep kids safe on YouTube (monitor searches).

-• 2. 🥈 Norton Family — Good for monitoring your kids’ YouTube searches and videos on multiple devices.
+• 2. 🥈 Norton Family — Good for monitoring YouTube searches & videos on many devices.

-• 3. 🥉 Bark — Best app for non-invasive YouTube monitoring and for enforcing Restricted Mode.
+• 3. 🥉 Bark — Best for non-invasive YouTube monitoring & enforcing Restricted Mode.

 How Else Can You Keep Kids Safe on YouTube?